 For those with health insurance:

 Upon registration, we will first check to see if we are in network with your insurance company.
 If so, an out-of-pocket estimate will be calculated using insurance information from the health insurance card provided by the patient.
 This process involves us contacting your insurance company and getting information including your current deductible balance and your expected co-insurance amounts from them.
 We then use the insurance contracted rate to calculate the estimate.
 We are dependent on the information your insurance company provides us, so we cannot guarantee the accuracy of the out-of-pocket estimate.
 Please feel free to obtain your own information from your insurance company as well, to compare.
 We will rely on our estimate to determine what is owed at the time of the visit, and will rely on the final insurance disposition to determine what is owed after that.

 If we are contracted with your insurance company, we will submit a claim on your behalf.
-Once we receive payment from your insurance company, your initial deposit and out-of-pocket estimate payment will be applied to any deductible or co-payment that is due.
+Once we receive payment from your insurance company, your initial deposit and any out-of-pocket estimate payment made by you will be applied to any balance that is due.
 If your estimated amount paid exceeds what you actually owe, the overpayment will be refunded to you as soon as possible.
 If our estimate was too low, then the balance will be billed to you, and payment in full is expected immediately upon receipt of the bill regardless of how inaccurate the estimate may have been.

 If there continues to be a balance due by the patient over 60 days after insurance has paid, then additional collection costs incurred, including attorney’s fees, will be added onto the balance due and payable.

 Once you have been registered, and seen, you will have the email address for Emily who handles all the billing.
-If you have any questions regarding billing or payment, please call the number on your bill (317-982-0262).
+If you have any questions regarding billing or payment, please email her, or call the number on your bill.